-Caritas in Veritate Summary: Capstone and New Direction (Part 4 of 5)
+Caritas in Veritate Summary: Live Out Your Faith (Part 4 of 5)

 While Pope Benedict XVI identifies in Caritas in Veritate that implementing Catholic social teaching is a way for the lay faithful to “give flesh to their faith” he makes an even stronger case: implementing CST is a binding ‘requirement’ of lay spirituality – of living out our lives in the world.